kekyo/maplibre-gl-layers/README.md

 ```

 That is all you need for the initial setup.
 After this, prepare the images and text you want to render and start displaying sprites.

+### Enabling and releasing WASM acceleration

+SpriteLayer uses the JavaScript implementation by default.
+Call `initializeSpriteLayerHost()` once (optionally passing `'simd' | 'nosimd' | 'disabled'`) to attempt loading the WebAssembly host.
+When initialization fails or is skipped, the layer continues to operate via CPU calculations.

+When you no longer need the WebAssembly host—such as when the entire application is shutting down—call `releaseSpriteLayerHost()`.
+After releasing, the layer automatically falls back to the JavaScript implementation until `initializeSpriteLayerHost()` is called again.

 ## Registering Images and Text